wustl-frisc/foam/README.md

 })
 ```

+### Types of Advice
+As stated previously, advice functions must return a valid path in the NFA.
+This path will change depending upon the component the advice is being applied to and if it's before, after, or around advice.

+#### State Advice
+- BeforeState: State-token path.
+All the transitions that went into the joinpoint now go at the head of the path.
+The path leads to the joinpoint.
+- AfterState: Token-state path.
+All the transitions that came from the joinpoint now go at the end of the path.
+The joinpoint sits at the head of the token-state path.
+- AroundState: State path.
+All the transitions now lead to and come from the state path.

+#### Token Advice
+- BeforeToken: Token-state path.
+The token-state path now sits ahead of the joinpoint.
+- AfterToken: State-token path.
+The state-token path now sits behind the joinpoint.
+- AroundToken: Token path.
+The token path replaces the joinpoint.

 [^2]: Technically, these can be named whatever you want, but we recommend using this naming to keep things straight.

 ## Applying Features